ysyk2021/how-to-respond-to-change-with-confidence-and-flexibility-with-an-agile-workplace-culture/src/chapter-8-1.md

-# The Role of Leadership in Supporting Agile Workplace Culture

 In this chapter, we will explore the critical role of leadership in supporting an agile workplace culture.
 Leaders play a crucial role in creating a positive and productive work environment that enables individuals and teams to respond to change with confidence and flexibility.